johno/johnotander.github.io/_posts/2015-06-26-jekyll-and-uncss.md

 ---
 layout: post
-title: Jekyll and Uncss
+title: Jekyll and UnCSS
-summary: An example using Jekyll and Uncss to ensure unused CSS is removed during the build.
+summary: An example using Jekyll and UnCSS to ensure unused CSS is removed during the build.
 category: Jekyll
 ---